edeuss/jellyfin-plugins/Jellyfin.Plugin.Animated.Music/README.md

 # Jellyfin.Plugin.Animated.Music

-A Jellyfin plugin that adds support for animated covers and vertical video backgrounds for music albums through an API for clients to use.
+A Jellyfin plugin that adds support for animated covers and vertical video backgrounds for music albums through an REST API for clients to use.

 ## Features

 - **Animated Covers**: Support for animated GIF, MP4, WebM, MOV, and AVI files as album covers
 - **Vertical Backgrounds**: Support for vertical video backgrounds for music albums
-- **Configurable**: Customizable filename patterns and file size limits
-- **API Endpoints**: REST API endpoints to access animated files programmatically

 ## Installation